Reading and Writing Tag Data with MicroStation VBA

 Item Types provide most of what tags provide.
 They separate form and function: Item Types are data stored independently of graphic elements, but can be associated with a graphic element.
 Item Types can be referenced by certain elements, such as text elements that contain text fields.

-For more information about Item Types read the MicroStation CONNECT help document.
+There's more information about in Item Types MicroStation help.

 Tags are MicroStation type 37 elements.
 A Tag's primary purpose is to store a data value.
 The Tag may or may not be displayed, but its internal value persists whether or not you can see it.
 In many ways, tags behave like any other graphic element: you can move, rotate, scale, symbolize, and delete a Tag.
 The primary difference between Tags and most other graphic element types is their association with a host element (subsequently called the Host in this article).
 The Host element can be almost any type of MicroStation graphic element: there is nothing special about it.